 Assessment and Evaluation

-Figure 3 illustrates the relationship between assessment and evaluation
+Figure 3 illustrates the relationship between assessment and evaluation.

 The final step is to determine the most effective way(s) to teach based on the assessment/evaluation.
 In order to make learning accessible to all learners it is best to use multiple teaching approaches.
 These might include: direct instruction such as demonstration or lecture; use of individual learning strategies such as in-class worksheets or problem sets, or directed online discussion posts; group learning strategies such as peer instruction, guided group discussion or team-based learning; activity focused strategies where students conduct a small experiment or simulation in class or lab; or problem solving strategies that use case studies or require students to create a concept map.
-A comprehensive list of teaching and learning strategies are available in Knaack, 2011.

 Depending on which teaching approach you select, you may be able to embed either and assessment or evaluation as part of the activity.